darellanodev/gif-tower-defense/README.md

 - [ ] Test other maps with different end tiles positions to implmentent (with tests) the remaining endings
 - [ ] Enemy moves eyes depending the movement direction
-- [ ] If right button is pressed sell the tower
+- [ ] Draw a circle representing the influence area when the player moves the mouse over a tower
-- [ ] If left mouse button is pressed upgrade the tower
+- [ ] If left mouse button is pressed and exist a tower upgrade the tower
 - [ ] The HUD changes when the player moves the mouse over a tower
-- [ ] Draw a circle representing the influence area when the player moves the mouse over a tower
-- [ ] Put the enter and the exit of the laberinth
-- [ ] The enemy follows the path
+- [ ] Use prettier or other formatter
 - [ ] Refactor with some functional programming
-- [ ] Use prettier or other formatter
+- [x] The enemy follows the path
+- [x] Put the enter and the exit of the laberinth
+- [x] If right button is pressed sell the tower
 - [x] Test the TileGenerator class to throw an error if passed an empty string
 - [x] Smaller enemies with basic animations: center, left, right, closed
 - [x] Generate movement direction orders